|This is the time of year...|

 "Seventeen thousand different varieties of wheat have been produced, many of them the result of centuries of cultivation in a specific ecosystem with the best seeds saved each year and planted the next The variation in plant varieties is related to the variation in cultures from one bioregion to another."
 Bill Duesing, Living on the EarthThe darkest month of the winter is over.
-After very cold stretch, but a window of sun starts us thinking about warmer days.
+After a very cold stretch, a window of sun starts us thinking about warmer days.
 And in many farmhouses right now, people are planning the acquisition of seeds.

 One can think about the issues around clothes in much the same way as one thinks about seeds (and food).
 We live in a world that now has the unparalleled capacity to produce vast amounts of mediocre products.
 Food production has already been that way for the last thirty years or so.

 But small farms provide alternative.
 Many would rather pay more for real food than pay more for doctors (or restaurants).